 Here is a before and after photo of my teeth for teeth shade reference.
 Both photos were taken in similar lighting with no post-photo retouching.

 Tooth sensitivity is often caused by exposed dentin.
 It’s possible that toothbrush and toothpaste friction may keep this dentin exposed, though most people find sensitivity relief from sensitivity toothpaste.
 Oil pulling removes bacteria from the teeth with much less friction and may reduce sensitivity in this way.
-Its possible oil resides may block pores in the dentin, covering nerve endings.
+It's possible that oil residues may block pores in the dentin, covering nerve endings, and thereby reducing sensitivity.

 Some patients with TMJ symptoms cannot tolerate holding a rinse in their mouth for 20 minutes.
 If your jaw is tired when oil pulling, slow down and relax.
 Other patients report an improvement of TMJ symptoms.
 The gentle swishing action may act as physical therapy for these patients, relaxing jaw muscles.
 Due to grinding my teeth in my sleep, I occasionally suffer from tight jaws and sore jaw muscles.
 I happened to have an episode of soreness begin just before the oil pulling experiment.
 The soreness in my jaws did not worsen or improve for the first 10 days of oil pulling.
 In the last four days, the soreness improved slightly but did not go away completely.
 I personally do not attribute any connection between my TMJ symptoms and oil pulling.